NCIS: Los Angeles 12X01 “The Bear” brings back the team, the stakes and …a very different world.

 Sometimes we all just need an escape.

-And NCIS: LA deals with a lot of real-life issues head on, and I assume they will continue to.
+And NCIS: Los Angeles deals with a lot of real-life issues head on, and I assume they will continue to.
 They don’t need to add this one.
 We don’t need them to add this one.
 There will be other shows dealing with the pandemic, and we will enjoy them or not … but we will always need the escapism.
 And we thank them for it.

 HETTY AND NELL